 Limekiln woods is home to a vast array of wildlife.
 The sites unique geology means that over 150 species of plants have been recorded here.
 In the spring the woodland floor comes alive with dogs mercury, wild garlic and bluebells flowering amongst the ferns.
 Whilst the woodland canopy is home to a vast array of breeding birds and bats.
 The small grassland glades at the sites boundaries are home to some of the rarest species in Telford like common twayblade.
 The site is also rich in industrial heritage with limekilns, bell pits and trackways all telling the story of the sites industrial past.

-View the location of Limekiln Woods on Google maps:
+The location of Limekiln Woods on Google Maps

 Last updated: 09/09/2021 15:21